lesmana/image-to-ansi-blocks/README.md

-since a character is twice as high as wide we can fit two pixels in one character. one pixel in top half and second pixel in bottom half. we do so using the upperhalfblock (or lowerhalfblock) character. the upperhalfblock character has a block with foreground color at the top and a block with background color at the bottom. so we can assign the top half pixel color to foreground color and the bottom half pixel color to background color.
+since a character is twice as high as wide we can fit two pixels in one character. one pixel in top half of the character and the other pixel in bottom half. we do so using the upperhalfblock (or lowerhalfblock) character. the upperhalfblock is a character with a block at the upper half. that block will be drawn in foreground color. the lower half will will be drawn using background color. we assign the top pixel color to foreground color and the bottom pixel color to background color. when the character gets drawn it will effectively show the two pixels.

 https://en.wikipedia.org/wiki/Block_Elements